jonmagic/theprogrammingbutler.com/_posts/2016-12-05-ten-years-a-software-engineer.md

 This blog post is a result of reflecting on the past 10 years so I figured talking about my process for retrospectives would be fitting.
 Consistent retrospectives are probably the largest contributing factor to who I am today compared to 10 years ago.

 Taking time every day, week, month, and year to analyze decisions I’ve made, actions I’ve taken, and the actual outcomes versus my expectations is how I learn what I need to change who I am into who I want to be.
-A recent example, taken from a personal [SWOT analysis](http://theprogrammingbutler.com/blog/archives/2014/11/17/swot-analysis/), was that I have a tendency to talk over my peers when I get excited about an idea :frowning: As soon as I identified this behavior I started working to change it.
+A recent example, taken from a personal [SWOT analysis](http://theprogrammingbutler.com/blog/archives/2014/11/17/swot-analysis/), was that I have a tendency to talk over my peers when I get excited about an idea ☹️ As soon as I identified this behavior I started working to change it.

 A retrospective goes something like this: